 Here's a look at the loudest basketball arenas in the NCAA

-Here are the loudest basketball arenas in the NCAA originally appeared on NBC Sports Boston
+Here are the loudest basketball arenas in the NCAA originally appeared on NBC Sports Bayarea

 When it comes to sports, performing in front of a home crowd can produce a much-needed jolt that aids in success.
 In college basketball, going to an NCAA game is one of the most exhilarating experiences for a fan, and college campuses are where you are bound to find the loudest basketball arenas.